Trevor Story Preview, Player Props: Red Sox vs. Orioles

 Trevor Story At The Plate

-- Story has nine doubles, two home runs and eight walks while batting .197.
+- Story has nine doubles, three home runs and nine walks while batting .200.

+- Story will look to extend his four-game hitting streak.
+He's batting .250 with one homer during his last outings.

+- In 51.3% of his 39 games this season, Story has picked up at least one hit.
+He's also had six multi-hit games.

-- Story has picked up a hit in 50.0% of his 38 games this year, with more than one hit in 15.8% of those games.
+- He has hit a home run in three games this season (7.7%), homering in 1.9% of his plate appearances.

-- In 38 games played this year, he has gone deep in only two of them.

-- Story has driven in a run in five games this year (13.2%), including four games with more than one RBI (10.5%).
+- In six games this season (15.4%), Story has picked up an RBI, and in five of those games (12.8%) he had more than one.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.